 LogPoint does it all!
 Our next-gen SIEM solution monitors access to systems where your sensitive personal data is stored and keeps an eye on security across all systems.
 Should something out of the ordinary occur, you’ll know immediately.

-Your analysts will have the information they need to spot efforts to compromise privileged data and maintain GDPR compliance.
+Your analysts will have the information they need to spot efforts to compromise privileged data and maintain compliance with the GDPR logging requirements.
 LogPoint also provides an overview of international data transfers, helping your security officer map data movement outside the EU.

 Ask yourself the following questions to help determine the next steps for your business:

 Is your company subject to the GDPR?

 Which categories of personal data does your company wish to process?